15 Best Things to Do in Arches National Park

 Distance: 3.4 miles / 5.5 km

-That being said, I highly recommend checking out my separate post in order to learn more about the best times of the day to hike, the best strategies to mitigate the crowds and summer heat, and my recommendations for enjoying the Milky Way at different times of the year.
+That said, there is quite a bit to know before hiking the nearly all-uphill Delicate Arch Trail for the first time, which is why I highly recommend checking out my separate post, where I talk in detail about the best times of day to hike the trail, the best strategies to mitigate the crowds and summer heat, and my recommendations for enjoying the Milky Way at different times of the year!

 Read My Separate Post: Delicate Arch Trail